davedash/davedash.github.com/_posts/2011-05-29-siddhartha-one-years-old.markdown

 </div>

 He's heavier, taller, easier to deal with, can take food from multiple sources, mobile.
-Overall though he's a lot of fun.
-I enjoy my time with him in the evenings and weekends, and we even get to do "guy stuff" like grocery shopping and running errands.
+Overall, he's a lot of fun.
+I enjoy my time with him whenever I can, and we even get to do "guy stuff" like grocery shopping and running errands.

 He brings us and others a lot of joy and I'm sure he will continue to do so.